Published on December 28th, 2017 | by ddeupree

 The vitreous is normally a clear, jelly-like fluid that fills the inside of the eye.
 Various eye disease complications can cause the vitreous to cloud, fill with blood or even harden so that light entering the eye is unable to reach the retina properly.

 A vitrectomy is a surgical procedure that removes the vitreous in the central cavity of the eye so that vision can be corrected.
 It is beneficial in many eye conditions including diabetic eye disease (diabetic retinopathy), retinal detachments, macular hole, macular pucker and vitreous hemorrhage.
 Also see “Human Eye” animation

 The vitrectomy procedure is typically an outpatient procedure.
 Rarely, an overnight stay in the hospital is required.

 Your surgeon will use local or general (while you are asleep) anesthesia.
 He then holds the eye open using a special speculum and covers the eye that is not being operated on.

 The begin the procedure, Dr. Deupree makes a small slit in the side of the eye then inserts an infusion line to maintain constant eye pressure.
 See the animation.
 Next, he inserts a microscopic cutting device which will aspirate (suck out) the vitreous fluid.

-A microscopic light source is also inserted to illuminate the inside of the eye through the procedure.
-Additional instruments may also be used to perform other maneuvers such as cauterizing blood vessel leaks or removing scar tissue.
+He illuminates the inside of the eye throughout the procedure with a microscopic light source.
+Additional instruments are ready to perform other maneuvers such as cauterizing blood vessel leaks or removing scar tissue.

-After the vitreous is removed, the surgeon will refill the eye with a special saline solution that closely resembles the natural vitreous fluid in your eye.
-He closes the three small openings with tiny absorbable stitches and uses antibiotic injections to prevent infection will be instilled at the end of the procedure.
+After removing the vitreous, the surgeon refills the eye with a special saline solution that closely resembles the natural vitreous fluid in your eye.
+He closes the three small openings with tiny absorbable stitches and uses antibiotic injections to prevent infection at the end of the procedure.